UWAMEGFisheries/BrookeGibbons.github.io/_pages/academics/tim-langlois.md

 ## About me
-(Brooke - can this About section be put on a different tab somehow?)

 Orginally from Jersey in the Channel Islands and my first jobs were as deckhand on a lobster boat and oyster farm.